dweggyness/nand2tetris/README.md

 #### Week 8 /08
 Write a more complicated compiler, extended from Week 7's to translate Hack VM code into Hack assembly language.
 Includes additional functionality such as flow branching and functions.
 (Python)

+#### Week 9 /09
+Write a simple program using the Jack programming language.
+Built a simple platformer movement system ( jumping with gravity ).
+(Python)

+#### Week 10 /10
+Write the syntax analyzer for a compiler to compile from Hack .Jack code into the Hack VM Language.
+Includes a tokenizer and parser.
+Also learnt my lesson from Week 7/8 and decided to do it using OOP principles instead of chaining a bunch of functions.
+(Python)